Information & Policies

 13+ years – 60 minutes

-Parental encouragement and support is needed for careful and consistent practice sessions.
-Both student and parent will be extremely proud of the rapid progress made when daily practice becomes a habit.
+Parental encouragement and support is needed for productive and consistent practice sessions.
+Both students and parent will be proud of the rapid progress made when sufficient daily practice becomes a habit.
 Students become more stimulated by music and more motivated to practice as they realize how much they can accomplish.

-A panel of teachers will evaluate piano students during the last week of each spring semester.
-This evaluation occurs in lieu of a 16th lesson.
-Written evaluations will be given to parents, with copies kept by the teacher and Prep office at the end of each fall and spring semester.
+Private students will receive a written evaluation from the instructor at the end of each school semester.
+Piano students will also be evaluated by a panel of instructors during the last week of each spring semester.
+This evaluation occurs in lieu of a lesson during that week.
+A written evaluation will be given to parents, with copies kept by the teacher and Music Prep. office.
 An unsatisfactory evaluation will jeopardize the student’s place in the program.
-Voice/instrumental students will receive a written evaluation from the instructor by the end of each school semester.

 Cancellation Policy/Termination of Lessons